Amy Friesen of Tea & Toast to be Featured on Close Up Radio

 OTTAWA, ONTARIO, CANADA, June 11, 2021 /EINPresswire.com/ -- To set your family on the path to success as you start your retirement living journey, knowing which strategies to use – and when to use them – is key.

-Amy Frisen is a retirement living expert and the founder of Tea & Toast, where she provides a compassionate, convenient, credible, customized and complementary local service for families and individuals looking for a retirement residence that fits their unique needs and budget.
+Amy Friesen is a retirement living expert and the founder of Tea & Toast, where she provides a compassionate, convenient, credible and customized local service for families and individuals looking for a retirement residence that fits their unique needs and budget.

 “We specialize in helping families and seniors who are looking to make a move to retirement living or long-term care,” says Amy.
 “We help guide them from the first day of their journey all the way through their move.